microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 # Gameplay

+When playing Microluxe20, the game will follow a basic pattern:

+1. The GM shows or describes the world.
+The GM tells the players where they are and what they are doing, explaining any lore or recent happenings.
+For example, the GM may describe a small town that the players have just entered, telling them that they see a small stable, an inn and a few farm houses.
+The GM may elaborate, saying there are mountains in the distance, or bloody footprints on the ground near one of the farm house entrances.

+2. The players decide on what they want to do, and describe their actions to the GM.
+Outside of combat, one player may speak for the whole party, or maybe each player has their own plans on what they want to do or investigate.
+The players don't necessarily need to take turns, but the GM still needs to be able to listen to each player's decision and resolve it.
+Decision resolution can be simple (for example, if the player simply wants to open the farm door, the GM can just tell the player what they see inside) or complex (perhaps the door is locked and the player must work out a way to get inside).
+In more complex situations, the GM may make use of dice rolls to determine the outcome of the player's action.

+3. After the player decides on their action and describes it, the GM responds with the results of the player's action.
+Once the GM describes the outcome, the pattern starts over again, returning to step 1.

+This pattern is used for any conflict resolution, aside from combat.
+Once combat begins in a situation, the game switches to a more rigid and structured ruleset, where players take turns deciding on and completing actions.
+Outside of combat, this basic pattern continues to keep everything fluid and simple, continually adapting to the adventure's storyline.

 ## Combat

 When entering combat, the pace of the game shifts from the free-form nature of exploration to tightly structured units of time called 'rounds', in which each character gets one turn.
 On their turn, characters may move up to their maximum speed and take one additional action (attack, cast a spell, move again, speak with someone, etc.), unless they are immobilized, unconscious, or otherwise incapacitated.